TiX-measurements/tix-time-system-test/README.md

 * The max_speed is measured in kilobits per second
 * The start time convention is 'HH:MM' using a 24-hour clock.
 It corresponds to the time in the current or following day, but it never exceeds 24 hours
 * The intervals should be in ascending order in terms of the speed percentage to guarantee that the torrent speed is stable when it changes the speed
+* The torrent client used is Vuze in its CLI mode.